 Loosen a tight lock nut on a faulty faucet

-Edited by Ian Gabriel T. Tolledo, Maria, Lynn, Anonymous and 2 others
+Edited by Ian Gabriel T. Tolledo, Maria, Lynn, J Pull and 2 others

 It can be a real pain getting your faucet fixed.
-It is a bigger pain even having it broken in the first place.
+It's even a bigger pain living with a broken or leaky faucet."

 - 4Soak the Nut in Water.If the nut you are loosening is covered with crumbly bits of rust or yellow streaks, which show corrosion, soak it in water and just scrub the corroded parts.
 You can also use soapy water for easier scrubbing.
 After this, dry the area and spray a lubricant, like Liquid Wrench, as close to the tight lock as possible and turn hard.
 For better results you can apply the oil and leave it on for 24 hours.
 This will give the oil more time to perform.Advertisement